RutledgePaulV/clj-embed/readme.md

 ### Install

-This project was just thrown together and I'm planning to solicit some feedback and do some testing to make sure I understand the implications of messing with class loaders and the runtime before I publish an official version.
-Meanwhile, you can play with the snapshot version from clojars.
+This library was an accident from playing around and I'm planning to solicit some feedback and do some testing to make sure I understand the implications of messing with class loaders and the runtime before I publish an official version.
+Meanwhile, feel free to play with the snapshot version from clojars.

 ```clojure
 [org.clojars.rutledgepaulv/clj-embed "0.1.0-SNAPSHOT"]